-- (g) Requesting Use of Paid Parental Leave. - Eligible employees may take Paid Parental Leave in one continuous period or may take intermittent use of Paid Parental Leave.
-Requests for intermittent use of Paid Parental Leave are subject to the College's approval as stated in Paragraph (4) of this section. - (2) Whenever possible, eligible employees shall notify the College's Human Resources Department at least 10 weeks in advance of their intention to use Paid Parental Leave.
-Employees may withdraw their request for Paid Parental Leave at any time. - (3) Absent unusual circumstances, the employee shall be required to comply with all other College leave request procedures. - (4) The College will not deny, delay, or require intermittent use of Paid Parental Leave to employees who gave birth and seek to use Paid Parental Leave in one continuous period. - (5) For all other employees not subject to Paragraph (4) above, the College may delay providing Paid Parental Leave or may provide Paid Parental Leave intermittently if it determines that providing the leave will cause a public safety concern at the College.
-For example, the extension of Paid Parental Leave to an eligible employee who did not give birth may constitute a Public Safety Concern if: - (A) Providing the Paid Parental Leave would result in College staffing levels below what is required by federal or state law to maintain operational safety; - (B) Providing the Paid Parental Leave may impact the health or safety of staff, students, or other individuals on the College's campus; and - (C) The College has been unable to secure supplemental staffing after requesting or diligently exploring alternative staffing options. - (6) If the College determines that it must delay Paid Parental Leave, or make Paid Parental Leave intermittent, because of a public safety concern under paragraph (4) above, the College shall provide Paid Parental Leave as soon as practical following the Qualifying Event. - (7) If both Parents are eligible employees of the College, each may receive Paid Parental Leave.
-Both Parents may take their leave simultaneously or at different times, pending no Public Safety Concern. - VI.
-Leave Usage. - (1) Paid Parental Leave may be used only once for a Qualifying Event within a 12month period.
-The fact that a multiple birth, adoption, or other legal placement occurs (e.g., the birth of twins or adoption of siblings) does not increase the total amount of Paid Parental Leave granted for that event.
+- A. Eligible employees may take Paid Parental Leave in one continuous period or may take intermittent use of Paid Parental Leave.
+Requests for intermittent use of Paid Parental Leave are subject to the College's approval as stated in this Section. - B. Whenever possible, eligible employees shall notify the College's Human Resources Department at least 10 weeks in advance of their intention to use Paid Parental Leave.
+Employees may withdraw their request for Paid Parental Leave at any time. - C. Absent unusual circumstances, the employee shall be required to comply with all other College leave request procedures.
+The College may require written evidence of a Qualifying Event. - D. The College will not deny, delay, or require intermittent use of Paid Parental Leave to employees who gave birth and seek to use Paid Parental Leave in one continuous period. - E. For all other employees not subject to Paragraph (4) above, the College may delay providing Paid Parental Leave or may provide Paid Parental Leave intermittently if it determines that providing the leave will cause a public safety concern at the College.
+For example, the extension of Paid Parental Leave to an eligible employee who did not give birth may constitute a Public Safety Concern if:

+- 1. Providing the Paid Parental Leave would result in College staffing levels; - 2.
+Below what is required by federal or state law to maintain operational safety; - i.
+Providing the Paid Parental Leave may impact the health or safety of staff, students, or other individuals on the College's campus; and - ii.
+The College has been unable to secure supplemental staffing after requesting or diligently exploring alternative staffing options. - F. If the College determines that it must delay Paid Parental Leave, or make Paid Parental Leave intermittent, because of a public safety concern under paragraph (5) above, the College shall provide Paid Parental Leave as soon as practical following the Qualifying Event. - G. If both Parents are eligible employees of the College, each may receive Paid Parental Leave.
+Both Parents may take their leave simultaneously or at different times, pending no Public Safety Concern. - H. The College will respond to all requests for Paid Parental Leave in writing within two weeks of the request.